TamoghnaK13/sts/index.md

 <div align="center">
 </div>

-I have recently made this site, so be sure to check for updates!
->Email me at tamoghnak13@gmail.com if you want to collaborate!
+>Contact me if you want to collaborate on projects!
 <dl>
   <dt>Updates</dt>
   <dd>
-Updates will come around once a month with new features, bug fixes, and other changes.
+I post updates on projects around once a month with new features, bug fixes, and other changes.
   </dd>
 </dl>
-## TODO
-- [X] - Start site
-- [ ] - Add more content
-- [ ] - Add Improved UI